hekima/hekima.github.io/_posts/2015-05-19-gladiator-features.md

 authurl: https://plus.google.com/+DanielGalinkin
 ---

-This is a common "problem" here in Hekima.
+This is a common pattern here in Hekima.
 We avoid implementing some feature, saying it is not going to be used often enough to justify its implementation costs. *"We'll just manually set this in the database when needed"*, or *"If anyone asks for this, we can export it from the database manually"*, we would say.

-Then, we would have to repeat this manual task often than not. *"Let's make a script, it'll make the whole process easier"*, we would say.
+Then, we would have to repeat this manual task more often than not. *"Let's make a script, it'll make the whole process easier"*, we would say.

 Then, running this script would become too time consuming, and we would finally bake the feature directly into our app, so the user would have direct access to it.

-This became common!
 Lots of times, we would deem a feature unworthy of our development time, and it would slowly but surely crawl its way into the app.

 We named those features the **Gladiator Features**. *The manual task that became a script.
 The script that became a feature.
 The feature that defied a market.* That is how the Gladiator quote goes, right?
 No?